deanna-stover/deanna-stover/_posts/2020-09-08-about-me-years-ago.md

 Now that I am a senior, I am taking graduate-level classes in scholarly editing.
 These courses focus on nonfiction academic works and I've become very familiar with the Chicago style guide.

-I have exerpience in publishing ranging from fiction to nonfiction to journalism, helping to prepare me for variety of opportunities.
+I have experience in publishing ranging from fiction to nonfiction to journalism, helping to prepare me for variety of opportunities.
 I am excited for what comes next.

 Volunteering is also really important to me, and I've spent over 1000 hours working as a Peer Leader at ORHO: Workshops for Youth and Families (now [Youth Rising](https://youthrisingaz.org/)).
 In this role, I mentor children and young adults who are struggling with personal issues and need a safe space.
 It's been an enlightening experience, and I've learned a lot about how to better communicate and deal with conflict.